 Refunds are being issued to all those who purchased advance tickets.

-Our main concert (Saturday 15 August, Kilfenora Hall, 7.45pm) will feature the all-star combination of Mike McGoldrick with Dermot Byrne, Steve Cooney and Dezi Donnelly, plus special guest Katie Theasby, and also a performance by Sharon Howley, current TG 4 Gradam Ceoil Young Musician of the Year.
-Also featured will be two even younger future stars of Irish tradition, Bethan Marsh (from Kilfenora) and Simon Crehan (from Tipperary).
+As arranged, the concert would have featured the all-star combination of Mike McGoldrick with Dermot Byrne, Steve Cooney and Dezi Donnelly, plus special guest Katie Theasby, and also a performance by Sharon Howley, current TG 4 Gradam Ceoil Young Musician of the Year.
+Also featured would have been even younger future stars of Irish tradition, Bethan Marsh (from Kilfenora) and Simon Crehan (from Tipperary).

 Manchester-born, Mike is a renowned flautist and uillean piper famous for collaborations with a host of musicians in the Irish tradition and beyond.
 He was BBC Young Musician (1994), Top Instrumentalist (2001), Artist of the Year (2006), and also won All-Ireland titles with Dezi Donnelly and John Jo Kelly.
 He has been a member of or guested with many influential bands starting with Toss the Feathers and Flook, then Lunasa, Capercaillie, the Afro-Celt Sound System; led his own bands; and also played with the Mark Knopfler, Sharon Shannon and Kate Rusby bands.
 He has recorded 5 solo CDs including the celebrated jazz-folk “Fused” and “Arc (2018), 2 further CDs with John Doyle and John McCusker, and composed many much-loved tunes.